SAP-samples/abap-exercises-codejam/exercises/ex3/README.md

 4. Let’s modify this definition.
 In this case, we don’t want a single implementation class for Travel, Booking, and BookingSupplement.
 Instead lets define the implementation classes specifically for each definition.
 First remove that from the first line so that it only contains the unmanaged key word.
 <br>![](/exercises/ex3/images/03_02_0040.png)

 5. Give aliases to all definitions.
 Also add these lines for the implementation classes for each definition.
-Be use to replace XXX with your group number.
+Be sure to replace XXX with your group number.
 <br>![](/exercises/ex3/images/03_02_0050.png)

 6. Inside the definition, add the following code before the create statement in the first definition.
 The field keyword here allows you to set specific attributes of fields, for example, to set as read-only  or as required.